 It’s not always easy to keep birds, especially mockingbirds, from eating your ripening tomatoes.
 When you understand that birds occasionally eat these juicy fruits simply because they are thirsty, controlling this problem becomes a little easier.
-Placing a bird bath in the garden may be effective for keeping birds away from tomatoes.
+Placing a bird bath in the garden may be effective for

 You can also go a step further and create an alternate garden specifically for the birds with bird baths, bird feeders, and plants (viburnum, serviceberry, coneflower) that birds can freely feed upon.
 Sometimes it’s better to accommodate nature than to fight it.